In early 2019, I wanted to create a YouTube channel for this blog, and the only camera I had at the time was my iPhone 6S.

 It’d be nice if the files automatically saved themselves to the cloud.
 That way you never had to worry about losing footage or doing anything.
 One option for doing that is to simply upgrade your iCloud storage plan.
 For $10/m, you’ll be able to store up to 2TB of data.
 This should work pretty well for most people.

-If you’re somehow getting past 2TB of data, I’d suggest removing some video clips you’re done with.
+If you’re somehow getting past 2TB of data, I’d suggest removing some video clips you’re done with or airdropping your files between devices.
 If that doesn’t work, then check out this article on cloud storage plans.
 Amazon charges $60 per TB per year as of this writing.
 That may be your best bet if you need more than 2TB and want to get the footage off of your phone.

 Edit Videos With LumaFusion